In all the new-mom literature about how to prepare for breastfeeding, avoiding backaches never seems to get a mention.

-It also comes in handy if baby suffers from reflux or GERD, as it can help adjust them to an upright nursing position, which is necessary to avoid triggering these issues.
-While this pillow is fairly large when laid out, a durable ribbon is attached to the bottom which ties the layers together at the top, making it a great deal more portable and an all-around good alternative to boppy-style options.
+While this pillow is fairly large when laid out, a durable ribbon is attached to the bottom which can tie the layers together at the top, making it more portable and a great alternative to boppy-style options.

 What we love

-- The design allows mom to adjust the height of the nursing pillow to baby’s needs
+- Design allows mom to adjust the height of the nursing pillow to baby’s needs

 - Allows for upright nursing, great for babies with GERD or reflux

-- A cute and sturdy ribbon ties to secure the layers, making it easily portable
+- A cute and sturdy ribbon can tie and secure the layers, making it easily portable

-- Because it doesn’t curve around the body, this pillow can be harder to keep in place
+- Because it doesn’t curve around the body, can be awkward to keep in place